 As you think about all that is going on around us—the challenges that the world is facing—go ahead and wash your hands often, but in the process, remember to wash each other’s feet (John 13:1-17).

 Think about the things you can affect through prayer.

 We need to reach out in appropriate ways, to help those to our left and to our right—our neighbors, our colleagues, and our families.

 As you speak to the Lord, remember to pray for:

-- Medical professionals in your life: doctors, nurses, lab techs, ER staff, and the EMS (emergency medical services).
+Doctors, nurses, lab techs, and ER staff.
 They are running toward the fire, and we need to hold them up.

-- Our economic system: it’s one thing to be in a medical situation; it’s another to be in an economic one.
+It’s one thing to be in a medical situation; it’s another to be in an economic one.
 Pray for your local store and the distribution system.
 How are they going to refill all those empty shelves?
 Pray for that.
 We will be there for them.
-We will shop appropriately, and not hoard.
+We will shop appropriately and not hoard.
 When we have the ability to offer assistance to others, we will share.